Basics:

 What is Invisibly?

 Invisibly is a data collection company that wants to compensate you for sharing your personal information with marketers.
-At present, it offers a swap.
-You allow them to snoop on your purchases and browsing history and they’ll give you access to content that might otherwise cost you money.
+At present, it offers gift cards.
+You allow them to snoop on your purchases and browsing history and they’ll give you points that you can exchange for gift cards to Target, Nordstrom, DoorDash and other retailers and service providers.

 How it works